ivee-tech/BlueprintMgmt/BlueprintMgmt/documentation/help.md

  - get - returns the blueprint specified by --name argument
  - get-artifacts - returns the blueprint artifacts specified by --name argument
  - get-artifact - returns the blueprint artifact specified by --name and --artifact-name argument
- - publish - publihes a blueprint specified by --name and --version arguments
+ - publish - publishes a blueprint specified by --name and --version arguments
  - assign - assigns a blueprint specified by --name argument
  - unassign - unassigns a blueprint specified by --name and --assignment-name arguments
  - delete - deletes a blueprint specified by --name argument